About this site

 - Marta Crilly, Archivist for Reference and Outreach, Boston City Archives

-- Alex Westner, VP of Product Strategy & Innovation, Cakewalk
+- Alex Westner, former VP of Product Strategy & Innovation, Cakewalk

 The class of 2016 extends thanks to the following individuals who graciously shared their knowledge, served as fascinating guest lecturers, and/or provided assistance and research support.